 In 1973, his scheduled televised debate with Nobel-winning physicist William Shockley on the topic of Black intelligence was pulled at the last moment.
 This was because the student society at Princeton University organizing the event refused to allow the press and the public into the event.
 Innis was long active in criminal justice matters, including the debate over gun control and the Second Amendment.
 After losing two sons to gun violence, he became an advocate for the rights of law-abiding citizens to use self-defense.

-Innis was noted for two on-air fights in the middle of TV talk shows in 1988 The Morton Downey, Jr. Show and on Geraldo.
+Innis was noted for two on-air fights in the middle of TV talk shows in 1988, The Morton Downey, Jr. Show, and on Geraldo.
 Innis raised American volunteers to fight for UNITA, an Angolan rebel army fighting the communist government.
-UNITA was also supported by Uganda and apartheid-era South Africa.
+Uganda and apartheid-era South Africa also supported UNITA.
 Prosperity USA, a non-profit run by aides of presidential candidate Herman Cain, attracted controversy after it gave a $100,000 donation to CORE shortly before Cain's speech at a CORE event.
 In 1986, Innis ran in the Democratic primary for the 12th Congressional District, representing Brooklyn, and lost by a three-to-one margin.
-In 1993, New York City Democratic Party mayoral, he challenged incumbent David Dinkins, he explained that "the Democratic Party is the only game in town.
-It's unfortunate that we have a corrupt one-party, one ideology system in New York City, and I'd like to change that.
+In 1993, New York City Democratic Party mayoral, he challenged incumbent David Dinkins.
+He explained that "the Democratic Party is the only game in town.
+It's unfortunate that we have a corrupt one-party, one-ideology system in New York City, and I'd like to change that.
 But being a Democrat doesn't mean you have to be a fool."

 Innis lost to Dinkins, who then lost to Giuliani in the general election.
-In 1998, Innis joined the Libertarian Party and gave serious consideration to running for Governor of New York as the party's candidate that year.
+In 1998, Innis joined the Libertarian Party and seriously considered running for Governor of New York as the party's candidate that year.
 He ultimately decided against running, citing time restrictions related to his duties with CORE.
 Innis served as New York State Chair in the 2000 presidential campaign of Alan Keyes.
-He was National Chairman of the Congress of racial Equality (CORE) from 1968 until his death.
-One of his sons, Niger Roy Innis, serves as National Spokesman of the Congress of Racial Equality.
+He was the National Chairman of the Congress of Racial Equality (CORE) from 1968 until his death.
+One of his sons, Niger Roy Innis, serves as the National Spokesman of the Congress of Racial Equality.
 Roy Innis died on January 8, 2017, at the age of 82, from Parkinson's disease.